Rain forest Deforestation Linked to Respiratory Issues

-Who would have thought droughts would be a problem in the Amazon rainforest?
+Who would have thought droughts would be a problem in the Amazon rain forest?
+After all, it is a rain forest right?

 Now Brazilian health officials are reporting that droughts have significantly increased hospitalizations for respiratory problems among Brazilian Amazon children of up to 267%.